AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

     - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the top-level of your analysis module folder that will run all scripts in order.
     - You can name this file, for example, `run_<module name>.sh` and document how to run in the module's `README.md`
 - Additional environment files
-    - When you [create a module](STUB_LINK for creating a module), you can choose to include files that manage the module's software environment in the analyis module skeleton.
+    - When you [create a module](STUB_LINK for creating a module), you can choose to include files that manage the module's software environment in the analysis module skeleton.
     - In this case, your module may also contain contain R-specific (e.g., `renv.lock`) and/or Python-specific (e.g., `environment.yml`) files or folders.